 Caption: Working indoors with a hammer drill

-A hammer drill is a powerful tool that allows drilling holes through different materials.
+A hammer drill is a powerful tool for drilling holes through different materials.
 Therefore, it’s suitable for granite, marble, brick, concrete, and other materials.

 It’s a handheld tool, which means you hold it in your hands while operating it.
 Each device comes with a drill bit that you push back and forth into the material.

 Apart from the standard hammer drill driver, you can also use rotary hammers, which are more powerful.
-So, if you are working with rough materials, a rotary hammer could be a better choice.
+So, a rotary hammer could be a better choice if you are working with rough materials.

 - It’s capable of drilling holes through various materials.